 The venue is the Bologna Business School (BBS) and the focal topic of the third forum is Vision for Industry 4.0 and beyond.

-The program has been finalized with a Vision Standards Session on the Friday with Jochem Herrmann, Arnaud Darmont, Dr Friedrich Dierks and Dr. Horst Heinol-Heikkinen, and there is a subsequent panel discussion
+The program has been finalized with a Vision Standards Session on Friday with Jochem Herrmann, Arnaud Darmont, Dr Friedrich Dierks and Dr. Horst Heinol-Heikkinen, and there is a subsequent panel discussion

 And Prof Dr Paolo Rocco, Politecnico di Milano, will talk about “Robots, Vision and Industry 4.0”.